 What is Poka-yoke?

-Shigeo Shingo advocated the concept of zero quality control by arguing that inspection processes or the use of statistical control should be completely eliminated.
-He believes that quality should be controlled at the source of the problem and not after the problem has manifested itself.
-He recommends that inspection should be incorporated into the process and at the point where the problem has been identified and from where it should be eliminated.
+Quality Guru Shigeo Shingo advocated the concept of zero quality control by arguing that inspection processes or the use of statistical control should be eliminated.
+He believes that quality should be controlled at the source of the problem and not after it has manifested itself.

 Poka-yoke (pronounced poh-kah yoh-kay) comes from two Japanese words